7ankalis/7ankalis.github.io/_drafts/htb-escapetwo.md

 ## Foothold - User flag

-Given the valid credentials of oscar user which I thought were useless, we can indeed brute force the smb service with the valid creds we had from the beginning <mark style="color:red;">**WITH THE PASSWORD WE JUST FOUND**</mark>.
+Given the valid credentials of oscar user which I thought were useless, we can indeed brute force the smb service with the valid creds we had from the beginning **WITH THE PASSWORD WE JUST FOUND**.
 So after adding the new entries to the users and passwords files we run:

 ```bash
  nxc smb 10.10.11.51 --rid-brute -u users.txt -p pass.txt